-Whichever pathway you choose, each is taught in a similar manner and is assessed primarily by assignment work - there are no formal examinations.
+Whichever pathway you choose, each is taught in a similar manner and is assessed primarily by assignment work, presentations and summative exams.
 You will generally work in larger groups for core units but smaller classes for specialist units.
 Where you will partake in formal lectures and undertake laboratory/practical work which is designed to develop a practical investigating approach to learning.